 Next, separate your expenses into categories and create a ‘balance sheet’ where you write out what you’ve been spending on each category.
 Budgeting is all about balance.
-No one is expecting you to starve yourself or stop driving to work, but there may be ways to trim some of your costs, such as cutting back to one coffee a day or brown-bagging your lunch two days a week.
+No one is expecting you to starve yourself or stop driving to work, but there may be ways to trim some of your costs, such as cutting back to one coffee a day or brown-bagging your lunch a few days a week.

-2. Take a good look at your spending.
+2. Take a good look at your spending

-Go over your balance sheet thoroughly and separate all your expenses into necessary and unnecessary.
+Go over your balance sheet thoroughly and separate all your expenses into necessary and unnecessary costs.
 This is a particularly hard task for most (is getting a haircut a necessity?) but again, the purpose is to show you what you are spending your money on, and how to control it in such a way that it doesn’t overwhelm you.
 Separate your needs from your wants by writing out two lists to split up your expenses.
 Needs are things like rent, utilities and transportation, while wants can be anything from buying new clothes to eating out or taking vacations.
 Wants are basically anything you don’t absolutely need.

-3. Trim the fat.
+3. Trim the fat

-4. Set a daily and weekly limit.
+4. Set a daily and weekly spending limit for your budget

-5. Circle back to your balance sheet and compare.
+5. Circle back to your balance sheet and compare

 Find out what works for you and what doesn’t.
 If you have found that making a lunch each day proved to be too difficult or time-consuming, opt to put a limit on the amount you spend on lunch each day instead.
-Or if you really miss the weekly beer out with a friend – add another bagged lunch to compensate.
-The key here is to visualize where your money is going and set goals as to when and where you may be able to control some of your spendings.
+Or if you really miss the weekly drink out with a friend – add another bagged lunch to compensate.
+The key here is to visualize where your money is going and set goals as to when and where you may be able to control some of your spending.

-Model #3: Smart Goals and Percentage Budgets
+Model #3: The Percentage Budget